East Village Other: Comics

 Early EVO issues featured the work of Bill Beckman, Shelton, and Rodriguez, soon adding other artists.
 The popularity of these strips led to the publication of separate comics tabloids, beginning with Zodiac Mindwarp by Rodriguez.

 Comics historian Patrick Rosenkranz recalled his reaction to EVO:

 During 1969, EVO published eight issues of Gothic Blimp Works, an all-comics tabloid with some color printing, billed as "the first Sunday underground comic paper".
 Vaughn Bodé was the founding editor, with early issues featuring work by Bodé, Crumb, Deitch, Robbins, Rodriguez, Spiegelman, Joel Beck, Roger Brand, Ron Haydock, Jay Lynch, Larry Hama, Michael Kaluta, George Metzger, Ralph Reese, Steve Stiles, Robert Williams, S. Clay Wilson, Bernie Wrightson and Bhob Stewart (who became Gothic Blimp Works' second editor).

+Music

+In 1966, the newspaper released the various artists compilation album The East Village Other [aka Electric Newspaper] which featured the earliest recording of New York's the Velvet Underground.
+The track was entitled "Noise" and had originally been recorded by violist John Cale in 1964.